To All Current and Potential Colleagues

 “Professor V, You designed this class so that those who put in the effort would succeed, so I gave it my all and sure enough.
 I want to say thank you for creating such a conducive learning environment for me to succeed.
 I hadn't taken a physics class since my freshman year in high school, so I was very nervous going into your class.
 I did not expect this course to become my favorite science course so far at BU.
 Physics is a hard subject, but you explained everything well and made sure we, as a class, had the tools necessary to succeed with enough hard work on our end.”

-Above are some of many of the nice words said about me by my former students (for more examples please click on the following link, you may be surprised; http://www.teachology.xyz/evvv.html).
+These are quotes from many nice words said about me by my former students (this link provides more examples, including the latest).

 I believe, such a feedback is one of the greatest rewards any teacher can have.